SustainableDevelopmentReform/nesp-sop-seagrass-mapping/case_study_NESP3.6/NESP_3.6_case_study.md

     - Baseline seagrass presence/extent - binary maps derived by applying optimized probability thresholds to the occurrence probability layers
     - Fractional cover visualization - combining cover percentages of multiple habitats into a single composite product

-These complementary products serve different purposes: probability maps provide confidence information, extent maps offer clear delineation of seagrass boundaries, and percent cover maps enable quantitative analysis of seagrass density patterns.
+These complementary products serve different purposes: probability maps provide confidence information, extent maps offer clear delineation of seagrass boundaries where required, and percent cover maps enable quantitative analysis of seagrass (and other habitat) density patterns.
 Together, they provide a comprehensive understanding of seagrass distribution across the study area.

 ### 4.2 Classification Approach